How To Talk About Alfie Evans With Teens

 Why can’t Alfie’s parents just take him out of the hospital?

 In Alfie’s case, Alder Hey Children’s Hospital has decided that it is better for Alfie to die rather than to pursue treatment for his condition.
 Understanding that Alfie might not live much longer, Alfie’s parents want to give him the best care possible—care that honors Alfie’s dignity and does not cause or hasten his death.
-Because the court has decided in favor of the hospital, if Alfie’s parent’s remove him from the hospital they would be breaking the law and would risk arrest.
+Because the court has decided in favor of the hospital, if Alfie’s parent’s remove him from the hospital they would be breaking the law and may risk losing even more of their parental rights.

 The media states that Alfie’s parents are trying to keep Alfie alive artificially.
 Is that true?